IamShreyaPandey/IamShreyaPandey/README.md

 ## Hi there 👋
 ## 👋 About Me

-I am a conservation-driven researcher hailing from India with a deep-rooted passion and motivation for **wildlife conservation** and **habitat ecology**.
+I am a conservation-driven researcher hailing from an Industrial town Jamshedpur, India with a deep-rooted passion and motivation for **wildlife conservation** and **habitat ecology**.
 My academic and field experiences have taken me across diverse and ecologically rich landscapes—ranging from mangroves and estuaries to coastal ecosystems—where I have studied both habitats and species that are often at the intersection of ecological vulnerability and human interaction.

 My journey into wildlife research began with a strong foundation in habitat ecology during my **M.Sc. in Wildlife Science** in India.
 My thesis focused on investigating the **spatial distribution patterns of Smooth-Coated Otters and Fishing Cats** in the mangrove and estuarine systems of **coastal Odisha**.
 Using **GIS** and **remote sensing tools**, I analyzed how anthropogenic disturbances shape the spatial ecology and behavior of these species.
 This work not only deepened my interest in landscape-level conservation but also highlighted the need for integrative approaches that combine ecological science with human dimensions.